 But with proper stenciling, you can also use it for smaller designs.

-If you’re looking for something super fun that doesn’t involve too much effort or require a lot of precision, you should totally look into hydro dipping.
+If you’re looking for something super fun that doesn’t involve too much effort or requires a lot of precision, you should totally look into hydro dipping your shoes.
 Hydro dipping has been made popular when it comes to creating custom Air Force 1s, however, it can be used on Adidas as well.
 It is a great way to incorporate your favorite colors and add a groovy vibe to your kicks.